Personality and Social Psychology: Who Do You Think You Are?

-At adulthood, a human has already spent decades defining and characterizing attributes, beliefs and preferences of the individual they call “ME,” and how we use this self to engage in social interactions, that fit within cultural settings.
+By adulthood, a human has already spent decades defining and characterizing attributes, beliefs and preferences of the individual they call “ME”.
 Where do I get the ideas I have about “who I am”?
 Am I more nature or nurture?
 Is the self malleable or fixed?
-How do we shape the self to optimally navigate social lives?
 The concept of self can be beneficial as an ally, or a confounding negative force—but how can we know which it is to be?

-In this 8 credit program, we will examine historical and contemporary personality theory and social psychology, that helps describe, explain, predict and modify aspects of our individual, social, and cultural lives.
-From understanding the countless influences as we each develop an independent “self,” we will then explore the fundamental ways that humans interact socially, and fit within a cultural setting.
-We will also discover implications for essential intra-personal and interpersonal functions of the self in the domains of work, love, play, and service to others, as well as Eastern and Western perspectives on the self.
-After reading their work, we will Skype with several prominent personality and social psychology scholars who have examined “self and story” over the last 50 years.
-Credits will be awarded in Theories of Personality and Social Psychology.
+In this program, we will examine the psychological research over the last 60 years that helps describe, explain, predict and modify aspects of the self.
+We will examine topics such as theory of mind, self-concept, self-esteem, self-awareness, self-efficacy, identity, social comparison and impression management, self-deception, self-serving biases, escaping the self, self-control, and the contemporary dilemma of “self as a value base”.
+We will also discover implications for essential functions of the self in the domains of work, love, play, and service to others, as well as Eastern and Western perspectives on the self.
+Finally, we will read the works and then Skype with several of the great psychology theorists and researchers who have examined “the self” over the last 30 to 60 years.

 Course Reference Numbers

-This program is relevant for careers in psychology, sociology, education, media, journalism, government, criminal justice, law.
+This program is relevant for careers in psychology (practice, teaching, research, etc.), sociology, education (primary, secondary and higher learning settings), media/journalism, government, criminal justice, law.